Aspallar/MtgWiki/README.md

 Have a look at the **src\run_*.lua** files, they show how to call the CR module locally.

-There are a debug configurations set up for each of these.
+There are debug configurations set up for each of these.
 Go to the run window and select the one you want and click on the _Start Debugging_ button.